Covid 19 coronavirus has changed industry forever, Tourism NZ boss Stephen England-Hall says

 It had spend hundreds of millions of dollars marketing the country to the world over decades and wanted this country to remain top of mind, especially as other countries reopened their borders.

-He said there remained high interest from he international travel trade in New Zealand.''The problem is they (tourists) can't come.''
+He said there remained high interest from the international travel trade in New Zealand. ''The problem is they (tourists) can't come.''

 Changing direction